Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 Important considerations:

-• Discuss appropriate omega-3 dosing with your obstetrician
+• Discuss appropriate omega-3 dosing with obstetrician

 • Continue through pregnancy and breastfeeding for optimal benefits